 We estimate that our supply chain accounts for approximately 4 percent of the environmental impacts of our entire value chain.
 Through our sustainable supply chain activities, we collaborate with our suppliers and develop our products to reduce the impacts for the environment.

 Around 1 percent of our environmental impact arises from our own operations.
 We are replacing fossil fuels with renewables, purchasing CO₂-free electricity and district heat, and implementing energy efficiency improvements in our locations.
 We also enhance digital tools, develop remote working habits and promote low-carbon commuting.
+During 2020, 15 million EUR was invested in environmental improvements and management in our own operations.

 Most of Valmet’s value chain’s environmental impact comes from the use phase of its technologies.
 We develop new technologies and improve the energy efficiency of our current offering to improve our customers’ environmental and safety performance.